Q: What is the Conditional Admit General Studies (GS) Program?

 A: The program promises a friendly, supportive structure that enables students to transition into a college life that is known for its rigorous academic program.
 The weekly advising sessions focus on developing time management skills, establishing study habits and helping students navigate the emotional hurdles that they often face when transitioning into university life.
 This ready-made community of students, advisors and peer-tutors feels like a home away from home, where student advocacy and support is the primary focus.

-A: No. Although AP and/or transfer credits, if accepted by NYU-Poly, can apply toward graduation completion requirements, all credits for the General Studies Program, including any courses taken summer after the first year, must be completed on the NYU-Poly campus.
+A: No. Although AP and/or transfer credits, if accepted by NYU-Poly, can apply toward graduation completion requirements, all credits for the Conditional Admit General Studies (GS) Program, including any courses that must be taken the summer after the first year, must be completed on the NYU-Poly campus.

 A: Yes.
 All students who meet the academic requirements for the NYU-Poly BS/MS program may apply.

 Q: If I enroll in the Conditional Admit General Studies (GS) Program could I declare a dual major (e.g., Electrical Engineering and Computer Engineering) or declare a minor?